Please note: This program is a unique offering in Autumn 2023.

 - other miscellaneous expenses

-At the core of this program is the two-course “Music in Western Civilization” sequence plus a third Arts Core course connected to opera in Paris, compressed into the ten weeks of Autumn quarter.
+At the core of this program is the two-course “Music in Western Civilization” sequence plus a third Arts Core course connected to opera in Paris, compressed into the nine weeks of Autumn quarter.
 Program participants also take a French language course, which runs at a normal pace through the quarter and is designed to help students connect with French (and Parisian) culture.

 In addition to classroom instruction, the program features a number of excursions to sites of considerable historic and cultural interest both within and in the vicinity of Paris.
 The French capital and its environs offer numerous opportunities to connect readings, discussions, and lectures with the surviving monuments of France’s past, and it is assumed that students will use their free time to explore this remarkable city apart from program-organized outings.